 All candidates should be presented well in advance, backed by the CITES Authorities in their countries.
-According to Res.
-Conf.
-11.1, the name and curriculum vitae of candidates must be communicated to countries in the region concerned at least 120 days in advance of the COP.

 At a regional meeting, the region nominates its representatives - regular members and alternates - from among the candidates.
 Final ratification and formal election of the regional representatives on both Committees is up to the Conference of the Parties.